903 RESNET Oversight of Quality Assurance Process

 RESNET shall comply with the following due process procedures in considering any probation, suspension or revocation actions against a certified Quality Assurance Designee.

-903.2.2.1 NOTIFICATION OF DISCIPLINARY ACTION
+903.2.2.1 NOTIFICATION OF NON-COMPLIANCE AND PROPOSED DISCIPLINARY ACTION

 903.2.2.1.1 Entire basis and justification for the disciplinary action;

-903.2.2.1.3 Specific corrective action required to be taken no later than twenty (20) business days after the date set forth in such notification;
+903.2.2.1.2 Corrective Action.
+Any applicable corrective action required to be taken no later than twenty (20) business days after the date set forth in such notification;

-903.2.2.2 DISCIPLINARY ACTION OPTIONS.
+903.2.2.2 DISCIPLINARY ACTION OPTIONS FOR QUALITY ASSURANCE DESIGNEES

-903.2.2.2.3 Removal of the QAD from the RESNET Directory of certified QADs;
+903.2.2.2.3 Removal of the QAD from the RESNET Directory of certified QADs as set forth in Section 903.2.2.4 SUSPENSION OR REVOCATION OF QUALITY ASSURANCE DESIGNEES;

-903.2.2.2.4 RESNET no longer recognizing the QAD as a Home Energy Rater;
+903.2.2.2.4 RESNET no longer recognizing the QAD as a HERS Rater;

 903.2.2.2.5 At the Rating Quality Assurance Provider’s expense, further oversight by RESNET of the QAD and the Provider’s processes and procedures;